-Official/professional photographers and those using 'professional' equipment participating, in an official or professional capacity or using 'professional' camera or video equipment registers their details with the Ashbury GC Championship Office.
+Official/professional photographers and those using 'professional' equipment

+The Ashbury GC requires that anyone wishing to take photographic or video images, at any Ashbury GC event at which children under the age of 18 are participating, in an official or professional capacity or using 'professional' camera or video equipment registers their details with the Ashbury GC Championship Office.
 This must be done before carrying out any such activity on the golf course (including the practice ground) or surrounding area or in the clubhouse.